Brooklyn man arrested in connection with illegal betting scheme involving former NBA player Jontay Porter, authorities say | KRDO

 Complaint alleges player told gamblers he would come out of games early

 The player had significant gambling debts, the court document says, citing text messages, cell phone records and wire transfer evidence.
-To clear those debts, Pham and others encouraged him to withdraw early from certain games so certain bets on game activities like how many points he scored would be successful.
+To clear those debts, Pham and others encouraged him to withdraw early from certain games so certain bets on game activities like how many points he scored would be successful, authorities allege.

 Shortly before the January 26 game, the player told the defendants through a Telegram group chat he would remove himself early from the contest, claiming he was injured, according to the court document.
 He played just over four minutes in that contest, the court document reads.